 Over the last 50 years, science education has evolved from the traditional lecture-based model into collaborative, peer-to-peer learning.
 The renovation upgrades the original spaces into active learning environments designed for flexibility and interactivity.
 Classrooms support emerging pedagogies with advanced audio-visual equipment for augmented learning and flexible seating arrangements to accommodate multiple ways of teaching.
 Operable partitions, moveable furniture, and logical, efficient spatial planning place importance on flexibility and growth for the building’s future ambitions.

 More daylight, open and less linear spatial planning, and the integration of transparent materials energize and stimulate the building users.
 The impact of these reimagined spaces helps IIT reinforce its reputation as a world-class teaching and research hub and attract the best students and faculty worldwide.

 Doubling Down on Efficiency

 The original building envelope is upgraded with numerous energy efficiency improvements while preserving its historic aesthetic.
-The thermal resistance of the dated envelope was weak, with large amounts of air infiltration from cracks in the glass and at deteriorated joints resulting in uncomfortable environmental conditions for building users.
+The thermal resistance of the dated envelope was weak, with large amounts of air infiltration from cracks in the glass and at deteriorated joints, resulting in uncomfortable environmental conditions for building users.
 Better insulation has improved indoor thermal comfort and will result in reduced operating costs and a direct observable economic impact over the years.
-Recognizing the historical significance of the building envelope, selection of the new high-performance window system was done with careful study.
+Recognizing the historic significance of the building envelope, selection of the new high-performance window system was done with careful study.